 Grilling recipes that are perfect for summer along with food safety tips for entertaining outdoors are featured today.
-Let me help you plan the perfect and safe outdoor celebration!
-This post was first published in 2016 and has been updated with new food safety tips.
+Let me help you plan the perfect and safe outdoor celebration easy grilling recipes along with a few side dishes to round out your meal.

 Earlier this month I shared recipes and ideas for you and your family to enjoy special time outdoors this summer.
 For example, I shared Tips on Planning the Perfect Picnic. as well as 15 Summer Picnic Recipes.

 I know you're going to enjoy these grilling recipes perfect for summer as well!
 Especially since a few of them are not traditional grilling food items.
 Have you ever had grilled fruit?
 Make sure you check out the recipe below...I think you're going to love it!

 Another summer grilling recipe I'm including is my Oven-Baked Barbecue Ribs.
 This is the perfect recipe to make if you don't have access to a grill.

 But before we get to the recipes, let's talk about a few tips for serving food outdoors when you're entertaining.

 When entertaining and serving food outdoors during warm weather you want to make sure that you’re taking appropriate precautions to handle and store the food properly.

 Here are a few tips to keep in mind this summer when dining outdoors along with easy summer grilling recipes.